Proboscis Monkeys, Borneo

 Family standing in front of I love Sandakan sign

-Sandakan is the 2nd largest town in Sabah, but is compact and easy to explore on foot.
+Sandakan is the secpnd largest town in Sabah, but is compact and easy to explore on foot.
 We had some downtime at the pool and then went for a self-guided walking tour of Sandakan.

 If you have time, try to to visit Buli Buli Sim Sim Water Village, a community of fishermen’s houses on the water.